Balham conveyancing FAQs

 Disbursements are the taxes and additional costs incurred on behalf of a buyer or seller, such as HMLR fees or Office Copies.
 Legal fees are for the legal work carried out by the solicitor.

-Your solicitor's legal fees for buying or selling a house in Balham are fixed, meaning for a standard conveyancing transaction, what we quote is exactly what you pay
+Your solicitor's legal fees for buying or selling a house in Balham are fixed, meaning for a standard conveyancing transaction, what you are quoted is exactly what you pay

 Calculate the conveyancing fees for your Balham sale or purchase